Old City of Dubrovnik

 Location and site

 Dubrovnik, which appears to advance into the sea, is built at the foot of Mount San Sergio.
 Inside its 13th-century rampart, its Baroque-inspired plan offers perspective views.
-From the mountain it is possible to see parallel streets transform into stairs to access the terraces of the city.
+From the mountain, it is possible to see parallel streets transform into stairs to access the terraces of the city.
 Towards the sea, the grid becomes less regular and opens up as it widens.
 The transversal artery, which runs parallel to the sea, becomes narrower from east to west (the direction in which the city developed) and exploits perspective views and distance.

 - Dubrovnik was originally a fortified island occupied by Latin natives.
-An arm of the sea separated it from a second centre, Raguse, which was Slavic and antagonistic.
+An arm of the sea separated it from a second center, Raguse, which was Slavic and antagonistic.
 Navigation and trade were its most important activities.

 - In the 14th and 15th centuries, this maritime capital multiplied its architectural achievements, and the urban plan was established in the 16th century.
 For the Serbs, Dubrovnik opened the door to Latin culture and Western Europe.